johnlobster/storeFront/README.md

  * For complex SQL queries, I run the query using msql workbench to get it working properly before creating a query string in javascript.
 The file `queries.sql` is checked in and shows the complex query needed for the supervisor app

  * I created a module of common javascript functions to be shared between the different apps.
 In the end only two functions were common.

+ * Once customer was working, I refactored it to use promises instead of callback chain